-EXECUTIVE ORDER NO. 2021-03
+EXECUTIVE ORDER NO. 2021-08

-WHEREAS, the State of South Carolina has taken, and must continue to take, any and all necessary and appropriate actions in confronting and coping with the significant public health threats and other impacts associated with the 2019 Novel Coronavirus ("COVID-19"), which now present different, additional, and evolving emergency conditions and circumstances that necessitate the State implementing further extraordinary measures to address the same; and
+WHEREAS, the State of South Carolina has taken, and must continue to take, any and all necessary and appropriate actions in confronting and coping with the significant public health threats and other impacts associated with the 2019 Novel Coronavirus ("COVID-19"), which now present different, additional, and evolving emergency conditions and circumstances that necessitate the State initiating further coordinated actions and implementing other extraordinary measures to address the same; and

-WHEREAS, in preparing for and responding to the threats posed by COVID-19, the State must remain flexible to account for new and distinct circumstances and focus on implementing narrowly tailored emergency measures and expanding interagency coordination and targeted mitigation efforts designed to, inter alia, reduce community spread and transmission of COVID-19; minimize the resulting strain on healthcare facilities and resources; address emerging and amplifying issues associated with the nationwide increase in new cases and the impact of, and interplay with, the holidays, winter weather, influenza season, and new COVID-19 variants; facilitate the safe resumption or continuation of in-person classroom instruction; enhance testing capacity; and expedite deployment of the required vaccine distribution program; and
+WHEREAS, in preparing for and responding to the threats posed by COVID-19, the State must remain flexible to account for new and distinct circumstances and focus on implementing narrowly tailored emergency measures and expanding interagency coordination and targeted mitigation efforts designed to, inter alia, reduce community spread and transmission of COVID-19; minimize the resulting strain on healthcare facilities and resources; address emerging and amplifying issues associated with the nationwide increase in new cases and the impact of, and interplay with, the post-holiday resurgence, winter weather, influenza season, and the recent detection of two new COVID-19 variants in the State and the potential emergence of additional COVID-19 variants; facilitate the safe resumption or continuation of in-person classroom instruction; enhance testing capacity; and accelerate deployment of the required vaccine distribution program to ensure that currently limited supplies are allocated and administered in an equitable and expedited manner; and

-WHEREAS, in furtherance of the foregoing, the undersigned has, inter alia, convened the Public Health Emergency Plan Committee ("PHEPC"), activated the South Carolina Emergency Operations Plan ("Plan"), and regularly conferred with state and federal agencies, officials, and experts, to include the White House Coronavirus Task Force, the South Carolina Department of Health and Environmental Control ("DHEC"), and the South Carolina Emergency Management Division ("EMD"); and of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121-5207 ("Stafford Act"); and
+WHEREAS, in furtherance of the foregoing, the undersigned has, inter alia, convened the Public Health Emergency Plan Committee ("PHEPC"), activated the South Carolina Emergency Operations Plan ("Plan"), and regularly conferred with state and federal agencies, officials, and experts, to include the White House Coronavirus Task Force, the South Carolina Department of Health and Environmental Control ("DHEC"), and the South Carolina Emergency Management Division ("EMD"); and declaration for all states, tribes, territories, and the District of Columbia, pursuant to Section 501(b) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121-5207 ("Stafford Act"); and